significa/significa-start/src/templates/react-native/README.md

 **React Native first time**

-The doctor command currently supports most of the software and libraries that React Native relies on, such as CocoaPods, Xcode and Android SDK.
-With doctor we'll find issues with your development environment and give you the option to automatically fix them.
-If doctor is not able to fix an issue, it will display a message and a helpful link explaining how to fix it manually as the following:
+The doctor command currently supports most of the software and libraries that React Native relies on, such as CocoaPods, Xcode, and Android SDK.
+With doctor, we'll find issues with your development environment and give you the option to automatically fix them.
+If doctor is not able to fix an issue, it will display a message and a helpful link explaining how to fix it manually:

 ```sh
 npx @react-native-community/cli doctor